 Challenges and risks related to the management of licensed software based on users

-Part one - Software Asset Management
+Part two - Software Asset Management

-2) Classification based on imposed limitations or license purpose:
+General overview of classification based on imposed limitations or license purpose:

 a) license metrics limited geographically,